sairamya04/image-restoration-ai/README.md

 PyTorch implementation of an adaptive grayscale image-restoration model for the SEMICON India Hackathon 2026 KLA problem statement.

+## Dataset

+This solution was developed and trained using the **KLA-provided dataset for the AI-Based Restoration of Degraded Images problem statement**.

+The dataset consists of paired degraded (`NoisyLR`) and ground-truth (`GT`) grayscale `.npy` images.

+The dataset itself is not included in this repository due to its size and submission constraints.

 ## Final model

 ```text